Gray Hair Coloring

 One of the most popular techniques is multi-shading for blonds, brunettes, or redheads.
 When the hair grows, the lightest strands will blend into the gray, allowing the line of demarcation to be less noticeable.
 Depending on the degree of lightness or darkness, this technique allows 6 to 12 weeks between touch ups.

-For those with less than 25% gray who do not want any major changes, I recommend using a semi-permanent color similar to your natural shade to blend in the grays.
+For those with less than 25% gray who do not want any major changes, we recommend using a semi-permanent color similar to your natural shade to blend in the grays.
 This allows 6 to 9 weeks between touch ups.

 Color weaves in medium to heavy highlights are a subtle way to blend away the gray.
 Depending on the final desired look and the degree of lightness, this can be done with bleach or color.
 This process allows 2 to 3 months between touch ups.